pity7736/100-days-of-code/log.md

 <a id="day18"></a>
 ### Day 18: February 18, 2020

-**Today's Progress:** I'm no code today but I was learning more about concurrency.
+**Today's Progress:** I didn't code today but I was learning more about concurrency.

 **Thoughts:** I saw some advantages and disadvantages about threading and multiproccesing.
 It's so interesting.